Webhooks

 Supported events

-Device triggers
+Device lifecycle (deviceauth) triggers

-A Webhook fires on device lifecycle events:
+A webhook in the deviceauth scope fires on device lifecycle events:

 • device provisioning,